aptech/docs/docs/CR-printfm.rst

         character (0) or numeric (1) value.
     :type mask: LxM matrix

-    :param fmt: Kx3 or 1x3 matrix where each row specifies the format for the respective column of x.
+    :param fmt:
-    :type fmt: TODO
+    :type fmt: Kx3 or 1x3 matrix where each row specifies the format for the respective column of x

     :returns: y (*scalar*), 1 if the function is successful and 0 if it fails.